StockRake.com is sale at @SideProjectors

 Real-World Example:

-• A software engineer aiming for Fat FIRE might target ₹5 crore before retiring at 40.
+• A software engineer going for Fat FIRE might aim for ₹5 crore and retire early with a comfortable lifestyle.

 Also Read: How Do Stop-Loss Orders Protect Your Trades?